-Collaborate on a story or a collection
+Collaborate on a story, collection, or a theme

 - Have your administrator create a shared update group and add you and your coauthors as members of the group.